Bolt circle: Servomotors

-Car rims
+Vehicle wheels

 A bolt circle with four wheel nuts on an Acura.

-The mounting pattern of most car rims are described using bolt patterns, and this pattern is one of many factors which determine whether a rim will fit a given car.
+The mounting pattern of most car wheels are described using bolt patterns, and this pattern is one of many factors which determine whether a wheel will fit a given car.
 Here, the bolt circle indicates the number of wheel nuts and associated hub bolts (or alternatively just wheel bolts).

 An example of a bolt circle is 5×100 which indicates 5 nuts placed on a circle with a diameter of 100 mm.
 Some of the most common bolt circle diameters on modern cars are 100 mm, 112 mm and 114.3 mm.
-The bolt circle of a car is one of several parameters that must be checked before buying new rims to make sure they will fit the car (along with wheel offset, hub diameter, and finally the diameter and width of the rim and tire).
+The bolt circle of a car is one of several parameters that must be checked before buying new wheels to make sure they will fit the car (along with wheel offset, hub diameter, and finally the diameter and width of the rim and tire).
 Over the years, over 30 different bolt circles patterns have been used by car manufacturers, most of which are not compatible with each other.